-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should require that the actuarial function gives an opinion on the reinsurance policy and the reinsurance program for the group as a whole.
+The responsible entity should require that the actuarial function gives an opinion on the reinsurance policy and the reinsurance program for the group as a whole.

-- 2.210.
-One of the tasks of the actuarial function is the coordination of the calculation of technical provisions.
+2.209 One of the tasks of the actuarial function is the coordination of the calculation of technical provisions.
 This task, as defined in Solvency II, does not explicitly include the actual calculations of the technical provisions.
 Who should perform the calculation of the technical provisions is left to each undertaking to decide, provided that there is a clear allocation and appropriate segregation of responsibilities to ensure independent scrutiny and validation of the calculation.
 In cases where both calculation and validation of technical provisions is done by the actuarial function, the undertaking should have in place processes and procedures in order to avoid conflicts of interest and ensure appropriate independence.
-The degree of segregation of duties needs to be proportionate to the nature, scale and complexity of the risks inherent in the calculation of the technical provisions. - 2.211.
-The undertaking needs to ensure and demonstrate that the processes of calculation and of validation of the technical provisions are independently performed. - 2.212.
-The group actuarial function provides advice and an actuarial opinion on: underwriting risks of the group, asset-liability aspects, the group's solvency position, the group's prospective solvency position, such as stress tests and scenario tests in the area of technical provisions and ALM, distribution of dividends in relation to discretionary benefits, underwriting policies, reinsurance arrangements and other forms of risk transfer or risk mitigation techniques for insurance risks.
+The degree of segregation of duties needs to be proportionate to the nature, scale and complexity of the risks inherent in the calculation of the technical provisions.

+- 2.210 The undertaking needs to ensure and demonstrate that the processes of calculation and of validation of the technical provisions are independently performed. - 2.211 The group actuarial function provides advice and an actuarial opinion on: underwriting risks of the group, asset-liability aspects, the group's solvency position, the groups prospective solvency position, such as stress tests and scenario tests in the area of technical provisions and ALM, distribution of dividends in relation to discretionary benefits, underwriting policies, reinsurance arrangements and other forms of risk transfer or risk mitigation techniques for insurance risks.
 Also advice is given on the adequacy, fairness of premiums and discretionary benefits, or the methodology to determine the same, by the group actuarial function.

-Guideline 47 - Coordination of the calculation of technical provisions

-The undertaking should require the actuarial function to identify any inconsistency with the requirements set out in Articles 76 to Article 83 of Solvency II for the calculation of technical provisions and propose corrections as appropriate.
+Guideline 50 - Coordination of the calculation of technical provisions The undertaking should require the actuarial function to identify any inconsistency with the requirements set out in Articles 76 to Article 85 of Solvency II for the calculation of technical provisions and propose corrections as appropriate.